Who

 Executive Director

-A gifted improviser with a soulful and singular voice on saxophones, flutes, clarinets, whistles, and voice, Tim has been a top call stage and studio player for over two decades.
-He has performed extensively throughout the U.S. and overseas with a wide range of artists ranging from Aretha Franklin, to over a dozen NEA Jazz Masters, to modern-day rock stars from bands like Bon Iver.
+Recently named a “Rising Star Baritone Saxophonist” in the 2025 Downbeat Critics Poll, Tim ”Sully” Sullivan is a gifted improviser with a soulful and singular voice on saxophones, flutes, clarinets, and voice.
+He has been a top call stage and studio performer for over two decades and performed extensively throughout the U.S. and overseas with artists ranging from Aretha Franklin to over a dozen NEA Jazz Masters to present day rock icons from bands like Bon Iver and Arcade Fire.